Survivor Benefit Plan Coverage in Virginia Divorce

 Spouses seeking SBP coverage should be aware of the strict requirements of federal law.
 If a spouse successfully obtains a court order requiring SBP coverage, he or she is not automatically enrolled in SBP.
 The servicemember must notify DFAS and supply DFAS with a copy of the order.
 If the servicemember nonetheless fails or refuses to elect coverage for the former spouse, then the spouse must submit to DFAS a written request for SBP coverage along with a copy of the court order requiring coverage.
 If the former spouse fails to make the request within one year of the court order, then coverage is forfeited, and the spouse has no remedy under state or federal law.

 The military divorce lawyers at Livesay & Myers, P.C. have extensive experience with the unique issues that arise in military divorce cases, including issues pertaining to Survivor Benefit Plan coverage.
-We represent servicemembers and spouses in Manassas, Fredericksburg, Fairfax, and throughout Northern Virginia.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us to schedule a consultation today.